Fawwaz bin Abdulaziz Al Saud: Early life and education

 Prince Fawwaz was born in Taif in 1934.
-He was the son of King Abdulaziz and Bazza II (died 1940), a Circassian woman from Syria.
+He was the son of King Abdulaziz and Bazza II (died 1940), a Moroccan woman.
 He was the 24th son of King Abdulaziz.
 His only full brother was Prince Bandar bin Abdulaziz.
 Fawwaz received his early education at the Princes' School in Riyadh.

 Career

 Prince Fawwaz was governor of Riyadh from 1960 to 1961.
 On 18 June 1969, he was appointed deputy governor of Makkah Province.
 Then, he served as governor of the province from 1971 to 1980.
 He was the governor when the Grand Mosque Seizure occurred.
-After this event, he was removed from office for corruption allegations by the group which seized the mosque.
-There is another report arguing that following the incident Prince Fawwaz resigned from the office citing health problems.
+After this event, he was removed from office over corruption allegations by the group which seized the mosque.
+According to another report, Fawwaz resigned from office following the incident, citing health problems.

 Free Princes Movement

 Prince Fawwaz, together with Prince Talal and Prince Badr, was a member of the Free Princes Movement from 1962 to February 1964.
 He defected to the United Arab Republic with his half-brothers Badr and Abdul Muhsin and their cousin Fahd bin Saad, but they returned to Saudi Arabia upon their rehabilitation by Crown Prince Faisal on 22 January 1964.
 Upon their return they published a statement acknowledging their mistake in criticizing the Saudi government.